KarrLab/intro_to_wc_modeling/docs/tutorials/software_engineering/continuous_integration.rst

 To use testing effectively on team projects, you should fix broken tests immediately.
 If you don't fix test failures quickly and instead allow tests to remain broken, you will forfeit your ability to use tests to quickly detect new errors.

-We are using the CircleCI cloud-based continous integration system that has integration with GitHub.
+We are using the CircleCI cloud-based continuous integration system that has integration with GitHub.
 Each time you push your code to GitHub, GitHub triggers a "hook" which instructs CircleCI to "build" your code, which includes running all of your tests and notifying you of any errors.
 While CircleCI is primarily designed to run tests, CircleCI builds are very flexible and can be used to run any arbitrary code upon each trigger.
 We have used this flexibility to instruct CircleCI to execute the following tasks within each build

 * Boot our custom virtual machine
 * Install any additional software needed to test the package